Why do we have a trust

 Trustees are members of the community

 There are seven trustees that help authorize expenditures and investments.
 When the trust was first executed in 2004, one of the criteria was that the trust would have seven trustees.
-The trustees were to be made up of five eligible, adult community members and two members appointed by CTFN Chief and Council with the majority to be living on reserve.
+The trustees were to be made up of five eligible, adult community members and two members appointed by COTTFN Chief and Council with the majority to be living on reserve.

-The Role of the Trustees includes maintaining legal control and ownership of the trust property.
+The role of the Trustees includes maintaining legal control and ownership of the trust property.
 The trustees of the Thunderbird Trust are obligated by law to act only in the best interests of the beneficiaries of the trust.
 Community meetings are held annually and all trustee meetings are open to the community.
-The trust agreement defines what the trustees of the Clench Fraud Trust are allowed and not allowed to do with the property of the trust.
-The trustees are guided by the trust agreement, in their administration, investments and distribution of funding.
+The Trust Agreement defines what the trustees are allowed and not allowed to do with the property of the Trust.
+The trustees are guided by the Trust Agreement, in their administration, investments and distribution of funding.

 What is their job?

-The duties of trustees – The overriding duty of trustees is the fiduciary obligation to act with the utmost good faith in the best interests of the beneficiaries of the trust.
-The standard of care, skill, judgment and diligence required of a trustee is that of a person of ordinary prudence in managing their own investments.
+The Trustees are legally obligation to act with the utmost good faith, and in the best interests of the beneficiaries of the trust.
+The standard of care, skill, judgment and diligence required of a Trustee is that of a person of ordinary prudence in managing their own investments.

-Authority of the trustees is set out in section 10 of the trust agreement, including authority to pay authorized expenses; to retain the services of advisors, professionals or others to assist the trustees in the performance of their duties; to pay reasonable remuneration to the board for performance of their duties; pay out the trust property for the benefit of any one or more of the beneficiaries.
+Authority of the Trustees is set out in section 10 of the Trust Agreement, including the authority to pay authorized expenses; to retain the services of advisors, professionals or others to assist the Trustees in the performance of their duties; to pay reasonable remuneration to the Board of Trustees for the performance of their duties; pay out the Trust Property for the benefit of any one or more of the beneficiaries.